SQLBench: A Comprehensive Evaluation for Text-to-SQL Capabilities of Large Language Models: Introduction

-To address the aforementioned challenges and fill the gap in the systematic benchmarking of LLMs in Text-to-SQL, we construct a comprehensive testing benchmark that provides a holistic assessment of LLM capabilities in this domain.
+To address the aforementioned challenges and fill the gap in the systematic benchmarking of LLMs in Text-to-SQL, we construct a comprehensive testing benchmark called \textbf{SQLBench} that provides a holistic assessment of LLM capabilities in this domain.
 Our approach begins with the construction of a Text-to-SQL dataset, designed to mitigate the risk of overfitting by considering question complexities, database sizes, and prerequisite knowledge.
-Formally, we devise five distinct tasks—Text-to-SQL, SQL Debugging, SQL Optimization, Schema Linking and SQL-to-Text—to comprehensively evaluate the capabilities of LLMs across the full spectrum of the Text-to-SQL process (see Figure~\ref{fig:overall_stru}).
+It contains questions involving queries across varying numbers of tables.
+This dataset, constructed on the foundation of existing open-source data, complemented by existing open-source data, serves as a robust platform for evaluating LLMs across a spectrum of tasks.
+Furthermore, we devise five distinct tasks: Text-to-SQL, SQL Debugging, SQL Optimization, Schema Linking, and SQL-to-Text, to comprehensively evaluate LLMs' capabilities across the full spectrum of the Text-to-SQL process (see Figure~\ref{fig:overall_stru}).
 Subsequently, we perform an extensive analysis of various techniques that are essential for improving the in-context learning abilities of LLMs and their precision in generating SQL queries.
-Specifically, our evaluations are summarized as follows: \begin{itemize} \item To determine the optimal prompt template, we partition the prompt text into distinct components and perform thorough testing of LLMs' performance on end-to-end Text-to-SQL tasks across all possible combination patterns. \item Our benchmarking approach encompasses a range of LLMs, including both general-purpose and coding-specific models with varying parameter sizes.
+Specifically, our contributions are summarized as follows: \begin{itemize} \item To determine the optimal prompt template, we partition the prompt text into distinct components and perform thorough testing of LLMs' performance on end-to-end Text-to-SQL tasks across all possible combination patterns. \item Our benchmarking approach encompasses a range of LLMs, including both general-purpose and coding-specific models with varying parameter sizes.
 We determine the performance boundaries of these models and identify their performance disparities (see Figure~\ref{fig:radar_plot}). \item For each task, we systematically assess the impact of information granularity on model performance and identify the optimal context learning strategies, such as zero-shot and few-shot, to maximize the performance of the models. \end{itemize}